CamillaMazzoleni/MyWallet/documentation/ProjectPlan.md

 # Project Plan
-## 1. Introduzione @camillamazzoleni
-Lo scopo del progetto è creare una piattaforma di trading algoritmico per la gestione automatizzata di portafogli di investimento di privati.

-L'utente, nella fase di registrazione crea un profilo, in cui specifica la fascia di rischio di investimento (basso, medio o alto).
-Quando l'utente carica dei soldi, il software di trading entra in gioco: l'algoritmo monitora costantemente il mercato e invia una notifica all'utente ogni volta che trova un investimento o una vendita vantaggiosa: l'utente con un semplice click può autorizzare o negare la transazione.

-L'utente può monitorare l'andamento del suo portafoglio grazie ad un'interfaccia grafica semplice e intuitiva; può anche decidere di cambiare profilo di rischio, fare l'upgrade a una versione premium che da accesso a maggiori garanzie, oppure vendere tutto e prelevare i fondi.

-Il software di trading ha quindi due funzionalità principali: una di previsione e una di analisi del rischio.
-Per la previsione implementeremo un'analisi di serie storiche.
-Utilizzando modelli regressivi, moving average (MA) ed ARMA sarà possibile determinare il trend, e quindi determinare quando conviene comprare e quando vendere.
-L'analisi di rischio è necessaria per determinare in quale fascia di rischio rientrerebbe l'investimento.
-In questo modo, per semplicità, il software categorizza gli investimenti in 3 categorie (basso rischio, medio rischio, alto rischio) in modo da scegliere l'investimento più adatto all'utente, in base al suo profilo.

-## 2. Modello di processo @andrearoota
-Il modello di processo agile selezionato per sviluppare il progetto è il framework SCRUM.
-Lo sprint dura 7 giorni e lo Scrum Master viene ricoperto da ciascun membro del team a rotazione per permetterci di apprendere il ruolo.
-La compilazione del Product Backlog, dello Sprint Backlog e delle fasi successive viene gestita attraverso lo strumento Projects di GitHub.

-## 3. Organizzazione dl progetto @mattcolo01
-Il team è composto da quattro persone:
-1. Colombo Matteo
-2. Mazzoleni Camilla
-3. Rota Andrea
-4. Sorgiovanni Pier Francesco

-Il team è suddiviso tra chi si occupa di frontend (Colombo, Mazzoleni) e chi di backend (Rota, Sorgiovanni).
-Per ogni sotto-team è presente un reviewer (Colombo, Rota) che revisiona il codice della sua area di progetto.
-Il gruppo si incontra ogni sabato mattina in aula B-103 dell'Università degli Studi di Bergamo, mentre ogni sotto team si aggiorna quotidinamente attraverso video-call.
-Ogni giorno ci sarà un breve Daily Scrum.
-GitHub è lo strumento prescelto sia per la condivisione del codice, la gestione delle versioni e le richieste di modifica, sia per la gestione della documentazione.

-## 4. Standard, linee guida, procedure @andrearoota
-Il software verrà implementato con un'architettura client-server:
-1. Client, sviluppato con il framework [React](https://reactjs.org/);
-2. Server, sviluppato con lo stack [Apache](https://httpd.apache.org/) - [Laravel](https://laravel.com/) - [PostgreSQL](https://www.postgresql.org/).

-## 5. Attività di gestione @camillamazzoleni
-Le attività di gestione sono necessarie per gestire e controllare tutti gli artifatti prodotti nel corso dello sviluppo del progetto.
-Per quanto riguarda le attività di gestione ordinaria:
-- Ogni giorno verrà effettuato un Daily Scrum, in modo che ogni componente del gruppo sia informato sul progresso.
-- Alla fine di ogni Sprint avrà luogo uno Sprint review, per la verifica e la validazione di questo.
-Questi report constanti permetteranno un controllo continuativo dello sviluppo del progetto.
-Per quanto riguarda la gestione degli elementi di configurazione, ogni richiesta di modifica deve essere autorizzata dal project manager

-## 6. Rischi @camillamazzoleni
-I rischi maggiori sono:
-- mancare la consegna finale del progetto causa impegni universitari e lavorativi di ciascun membro del team.
-- non riuscire a sviluppare un algoritmo abbastanza sofisticato che quindi non può essere utilizzato.
-- possibili problemi per ottenere datasets sull'andamento dello stock exchange.
-- possibili problemi per ottenere autorizzazione dalle banche per le transazioni.

-## 7. Personale @camillamazzoleni
-Il team è composto da quattro persone:
-1. Colombo Matteo (frontend, reviewer, tester)
-2. Mazzoleni Camilla (product owner, frontend, statistical models developer)
-3. Rota Andrea (backend, reviewer, progettista database)
-4. Sorgiovanni Pier Francesco (project manager, backend, statistical models developer)

-Lo Scrum Master verrà fatto a rotazione per coinvolgere e far apprendere il ruolo a tutti i membri del team.

-## 8. Metodi e tecniche @pierGit7
-Per modellare il programma e avere una visione più ampia sulle funzionalità del progetto useremo diversi tipi di diagrammi grazie ad UML.
-Per identificare i casi d'uso il project-manager e il product owner dovranno incontrarsi, per definire le specifiche richieste da inserire anche nel product backlog.
-Una volta identificati i casi d'uso e gli attori inseriremo tutto nello USE CASE DIAGRAM.
- La modellazione delle classi
-e la comunicazione tra di esse verrà implementata grazie al UML CLASS DIAGRAM, questo diagramma ci permetterà di identificare attributi e metodi da inserire nelle classi.
-Inoltre possiamo vedere ogni operazione come un insieme di messaggi che vengono scambiati tra classi.
-Per fare ciò useremo il SEQUENCE DIAGRAM che fornendoci una modellazione sequenziale riuscirà a dare un ordine di esecuzione ad ogni operazione.
-Per modellare i dati da salvare nel nostro db, utilizzeremo un ER CLASS DIAGRAM dove definiremo le varie tabelle da memorizzare e le relazioni (con le diverse cardinalità).

-## 9. Garanzia di qualità @mattcolo01
-Nella progettazione del nostro applicativo seguiremo le linee guida indicate nella norma ISO 9001, con una particolare attenzione alla Sezione 5 - Leadership e alla Sezione 6 - Pianificazione.
-Per quanto riguarda il lato più specificatamente di coding adotteremo anche il modello di MCCall e renderemo sicuro il nostro software nelle fasi critiche, come il login e le transazioni.

-## 10. Pacchetti di lavoro @andrearoota
-Il progetto viene suddiviso in diversi macro componenti:
-1. Database relazione in PostgreSQL
-2. Backend sviluppato con il framework Laravel (PHP)
-3. Frontend sviluppato con il framework React (JS)
-4. Modelli statistici di previsione sviluppato in linguaggio R

-Ogni membro del team partecipa attivamente allo sviluppo dei vari componenti.

-## 11. Risorse @pierGit7
-Per la realizzazione di questo progetto abbiamo usufruito di diverse risorse:
--Il team , formato da 4 sviluppatori, nei quali è compreso un projetct-manager  ed uno scrum master che cambierà ogni settimana
--dispositivi, ogni sviluppatore avrà a disposizione pc e tablet -applicazioni e siti  di diverso genere, come app per la comunicazione , GitHub per condividere il progetto e gestire le modifiche, IDE per la stesura del codice e UML per i diagrammi
--ambienti di lavoro, il team si riuonirà in aula b-103

-## 12. Budget @mattcolo01
-Essendo un progetto universitario la risorsa più importante è il tempo: stimiamo che ogni membro lavorerà 50h, per un totale di 200h.
-Queste verranno impiegate a grandi linee nel seguente modo:
-- 150 ore di progettazione
-- 50 ore di sviluppo
-Il compenso non sarà monetario bensì un bel voto, per cui il team mette a disposizione un budget di 100€ che sarà impiegato per benzina e caffè.

-## 13. Cambiamenti @pierGit7
-Ogni cambiamento sarà attentamente discusso con ogni membro.
-Essendo una squadra agile avremo una forte comunicazione grazie alle comuni app di messagistica, ed usfruiremo anche del "daily scrum" o "weekly scrum" dato che ci riuniremo ogni settimana.
-Il passo finale spetta al project-manager che dovrà accettare le issues su GitHub.

-## 14. Consegna @andrearoota
-La consegna finale avverrà entro il 31/12/2022, con possibile manutenzione fino al 05/01/2023.
+## 1. Introduction
+The purpose of the project is to create an algorithmic trading platform for the automated management of private investment portfolios.

+During the registration phase, the user creates a profile, specifying their investment risk level (low, medium, or high).
+When the user deposits money, the trading software comes into play: the algorithm constantly monitors the market and sends a notification to the user whenever it finds a profitable investment or sale.
+The user can authorize or deny the transaction with a simple click.

+The user can monitor the performance of their portfolio through a simple and intuitive graphical interface.
+They can also choose to change their risk profile, upgrade to a premium version for additional guarantees, or sell everything and withdraw funds.

+The trading software has two main functionalities: prediction and risk analysis.
+For prediction, we will implement historical data analysis.
+By using regression models, moving averages (MA), and ARMA, we can determine the trend and decide when to buy and sell.
+Risk analysis is necessary to determine the risk level of the investment.
+For simplicity, the software categorizes investments into three risk categories (low, medium, high) to choose the most suitable investment based on the user's profile.

+## 2. Process Model
+The selected agile process model for developing the project is the SCRUM framework.
+Each sprint lasts 7 days, and the Scrum Master role is rotated among team members to allow everyone to learn the role.
+The Product Backlog, Sprint Backlog, and subsequent phases are managed using the Projects tool in GitHub.

+## 3. Project Organization
+The team consists of four people:
+1. Matteo Colombo
+2. Camilla Mazzoleni
+3. Andrea Rota
+4. Pier Francesco Sorgiovanni

+The team is divided into frontend (Colombo, Mazzoleni) and backend (Rota, Sorgiovanni) roles.
+Each sub-team has a reviewer (Colombo, Rota) who reviews the code in their respective area.
+The team meets every Saturday morning at B-103 in the University of Bergamo, while each sub-team updates daily through video calls.
+Daily scrum meetings are held every day.
+GitHub is the chosen tool for code sharing, version control, change requests, and documentation management.

+## 4. Standards, Guidelines, Procedures
+The software will be implemented using a client-server architecture:
+1. Client: developed with the [React](https://reactjs.org/) framework.
+2. Server: developed with the [Apache](https://httpd.apache.org/) - [Laravel](https://laravel.com/) - [PostgreSQL](https://www.postgresql.org/) stack.

+## 5. Management Activities
+Management activities are necessary to manage and control all artifacts produced during the project development.
+For regular management activities:
+- A daily Scrum meeting will be conducted to keep every team member informed about the progress.
+- At the end of each sprint, a sprint review will take place for verification and validation.
+These continuous reports will allow continuous control of the project's development.
+For configuration management, every change request must be authorized by the project manager.

+## 6. Risks
+The major risks include:
+- Failing to meet the final project deadline due to university and work commitments of team members.
+- Failing to develop a sophisticated enough algorithm that cannot be used.
+- Possible challenges in obtaining datasets for stock exchange performance.
+- Possible challenges in obtaining authorization from banks for transactions.

+## 7. Personnel
+The team consists of four people:
+1. Matteo Colombo (frontend, reviewer, tester)
+2. Camilla Mazzoleni (product owner, frontend, statistical models developer)
+3. Andrea Rota (backend, reviewer, database designer)
+4. Pier Francesco Sorgiovanni (project manager, backend, statistical models developer)

+The Scrum Master role will be rotated to involve and educate all team members.

+## 8. Methods and Techniques
+To model the program and have a broader view of the project's functionalities, we will use various types of diagrams using UML.
+To identify use cases, the project manager and the product owner need to meet to define the required specifications to be included in the product backlog.
+Once the use cases and actors are identified, we will create a USE CASE DIAGRAM.
+The modeling of classes and their communication will be implemented using the UML CLASS DIAGRAM, which helps identify attributes and methods to be included in the classes.
+Additionally, we can view each operation as a set of messages exchanged between classes.
+To do this, we will use the SEQUENCE DIAGRAM, which provides a sequential modeling to give an execution order to each operation.
+To model the data to be stored in our database, we will use an ER CLASS DIAGRAM to define the various tables to be stored and the relationships (with different cardinalities).

+## 9. Quality Assurance
+In the design of our application, we will follow the guidelines indicated in the ISO 9001 standard, with particular attention to Section 5 - Leadership and Section 6 - Planning.
+Regarding the coding aspect, we will also adopt the MCCall model and ensure the security of our software in critical phases such as login and transactions.

+## 10. Work Packages
+The project is divided into several macro components:
+1. PostgreSQL relational database
+2. Backend developed with the Laravel framework (PHP)
+3. Frontend developed with the React framework (JS)
+4. Statistical prediction models developed in the R language

+Each team member actively participates in the development of various components.

+## 11. Resources
+For the realization of this project, we have utilized various resources:
+- The team, consisting of 4 developers, including a project manager and a rotating Scrum Master.
+- Devices: each developer will have access to PCs and tablets.
+- Applications and websites of various kinds, such as communication apps, GitHub for project sharing and change management, IDEs for code writing, and UML tools for diagrams.
+- Work environment: the team will meet in room B-103.

+## 12. Budget
+As a university project, the most important resource is time.
+We estimate that each team member will work for 50 hours, for a total of 200 hours.
+These hours will be roughly allocated as follows:
+- 150 hours for design
+- 50 hours for development
+The compensation will not be monetary but a good grade, so the team allocates a budget of €100, which will be used for fuel and coffee.

+## 13. Changes
+Each change will be carefully discussed with every team member.
+As an agile team, we will have strong communication through messaging apps, and we will also utilize daily or weekly scrum meetings since we meet every week.
+The final decision rests with the project manager, who will accept issues on GitHub.

+## 14. Delivery
+The final delivery will take place by December 31, 2022, with possible maintenance until January 5, 2023.